-Eagle-eyed chart fans may have noticed that, for the past year, The Killers' Mr Brightside has been a regular feature in the Official Singles Chart Top 100.
+Eagle-eyed chart fans may have noticed that, for the past two years, The Killers' Mr Brightside has been a regular feature in the Official Singles Chart Top 100.

-Since last July, there have been just seven occasions when 2004 indie-pop classic hasn't appeared in the Top 100.
+Since July 2016, there have been only a handful of occasions when the 2004 indie-pop classic hasn't appeared in the chart, while this week sees the song log in 200th week in the Top 100.
 So what's going on?

-In a report released today (May 18) by the trade body for the UK's record labels, British Phonographic Industry (BPI), Mr Brightside has been revealed as the most streamed song of any track released before 2010, with 26 million plays under its belt in the last year alone.
+In a report released last year by the trade body for the UK's record labels, British Phonographic Industry (BPI), Mr Brightside was revealed as the most streamed song of any track released before 2010.

-Mr Brightside spent just four weeks in the Top 100 when it was first released, peaking at Number 10.
+The staying power of Mr Brightside is in stark contrast to original chart run, logging just four weeks in the Official Singles Chart Top 100 after peaking at Number 10.
 It's since gone on to become a staple at pretty much any party or club night, helping it notch up lots of streams and downloads every week.

-Another popular 'catalogue' single is Oasis' 1995 hit Wonderwall, streamed 16 million times last year alone, while Christmas classics All I Want For Christmas Is You (17 million streams) and The Pogues' Fairytale of New York (12 million) are also very popular on streaming services during the festive period.
+Music fans are increasingly using streaming as a way of discovering or revisiting the classics.
+Other popular 'catalogue' singles that perform well in the streaming era include Oasis' 1995 hit Wonderwall, streamed 30 million times in the last year, while Christmas classics including Mariah Carey's All I Want For Christmas Is You (26 million streams) and The Pogues' Fairytale of New York (21 million) are also very popular on streaming services during the festive period.